Can You Hold The Ball With Two Hands In Basketball?

 The only other time somebody would have it in two hands would be after they stop dribbling, as they can hold it in two hands, pivot around, and find an open teammate to pass it to.
 You could also say that shooting and attempting layups can count as holding the ball in two hands, though those are really just a split second and then it’s out of your hands completely.
 The main time that you hold the ball with both hands is when you’re scanning the floor and planning to make a move or pass.

-See also Can You Throw The Ball Up And Catch It Again In Basketball?
+See also Can You Pick Up The Ball With Two Hands In Basketball?

 Can This Become A Violation?